 Can I start seeds in a cold frame?

 If you aim to start seeds in a cold frame, you want to make sure the plants are well-established before the beginning of November.
-Coleman recommends planting in the fall, ideally by mid-September.
+Coleman recommended planting in the fall, ideally by mid-September.
 As the days grow shorter during the winter, it will be harder for seeds to establish themselves and thrive.

 For homesteaders looking for a foray into winter farming, cold frames are an easy, affordable, Nobel Prize-worthy addition to your home garden for fresh vegetables all winter long.